 During barium contrast radiography:

-Gastric emptying scintigraphy is the most commonly used procedure to confirm gastroparesis.
+Gastric emptying scintigraphy is the most commonly used test to confirm gastroparesis.

 During a gastric emptying scintigraphy: